-With other credit checker agencies, you’ll only see a limited view of your credit history and your overall score.
+With other credit checker agencies, you’ll see a limited view of your credit history and your overall score.
 With checkmyfile, you can see data from four of the major UK credit reference agencies – Experian, Equifax, TransUnion and Crediva.

-There are a few different credit reference agencies in the UK.
+There's a few different credit reference agencies in the UK.
 The main ones are: Equifax, Experian and TransUnion.
 Some banks also offer their customers a free credit checking service.

 Read our Guide to finding and understanding your credit score: How to find out your credit score.

 Check your thorough credit history as reported to Equifax, Experian and TransUnion as well as public data from Crediva

 See the types of credit you have in one place – from your electric bill to your mortgage

 See if you have any court records on your credit file e.g. insolvencies, bankruptcies or court judgements

 Check for identity fraud – you can see if any of the credit referencing agencies have placed a warning for you that your identity may have been wrongfully used